 I don’t know about you but I need to have a routine to work from home; otherwise, I can’t function.

 Weekends are super hard for me because I don’t stick to my daily work routine.
 If I’m not careful, the days totally get away from me.

 If you don’t have a work at home mom routine, I definitely recommend creating one.

 There are two big things to consider as you make your routine: what works best for your kids’ schedule and when you’re most productive.

 For me, that’s always mornings.
 I work until lunchtime and in the afternoons, we do our homeschool stuff and read.
 In the evenings, we have dinner, the kids take their baths, then we hang out until bedtime.

 Ideally, your routine should fit what your kids need but still let you work during your peak productivity times as much as possible.
 It’s a lot easier to knock out your work to-do list quickly when you’re fresh and alert, instead of completely exhausted.

 And don’t be afraid to experiment a little to see what works best for everyone.

-If you homeschool like we do, for example, try schooling at different times of day.
+If you homeschool as we do, for example, try schooling at different times of the day.
 Or change up your morning routine and get up earlier every day for a week to see if it that helps or hurts your productivity.

 Just don’t make major changes when it comes to things like meal times or nap times if you have littles.
 That’s a guaranteed way to get nothing done in your business because you’ll be too busy dealing with a cranky, hungry human.